BartOtten/routex/docs/COMPARISON.md

-When working with the Phoenix framework, developers may seek solutions to their routing needs; ranging from common needs such as internationalization and localization to more rare needs as route obfuscation.
+When working with the Phoenix framework, developers may seek solutions to their routing needs; ranging from common needs such as internationalization and localization to more rare needs such as route obfuscation.

 This guide outlines three notable routing solutions within the Phoenix ecosystem.
 Each solution has a different scope -ranging from basic to virtually endless- allowing you to select the one that best aligns with your application's requirements.

+In this comparison, we will delve into several aspects, including functionality and extensibility, compatibility with existing codebases, runtime features, and customization options.
+By the end of this article, you will have a clear understanding of the strengths and limitations of each library, enabling you to make an informed decision for your Phoenix project.

 ## Phoenix Router, the buildin option